OFFICE OF THE SELECTBOARD

 Pike mentioned: Without an ordinance in place, enforcement cannot happen.
 There are instances of stray dogs in town for which one stray attacked an owned dog.

 The concern for the Halifax community is to safely walk on public roads without the concern for menacing dogs.
-This is an example of questions while following a formal adoption program.

 Laurel Copeland said she had previous encounters with aggressive dogs in Halifax.
-Edwards explained the state law is limited in what they cover however, being bitten as an extreme example is covered for which then you can end life to the dog.
+Edwards explained the state law is limited in what they cover however, being bitten as an extreme example is covered for which then you can end life of the dog.
 The state law does not provide coverage options for altercations between animals.

 - Fine for disturbing the peace- including incessant barking: This has been mentioned previously of this happening in Halifax.
 Edwards took a verbal poll and a smattering of audience members raised their hands.